 This is not peculiar to Katakana words.
 We have the same spelling rules for Hiragana words too.
 When you encounter a combination of a regular-sized Katakana and small-sized ヤ or ユ or ヨ as below, remember to pronounce the two sounds together.

 In the example of シャツ above, you have to pronounce the sound [shi] and [ya] together and say [sha] for シャ.

 The combination is called Glides or Contracted Sounds.

 Katakana Reading Practice – Glides

 Let’s try reading Katakana words with Glides.
-Play the video and see if you can figure out how to pronounce each Katakana word.
+(Small ヤユヨ) Play the lesson video and see if you can figure out how to pronounce each Katakana word.